Kooroshoo/Conway-s-Game-of-Life/README.md

 # Conway's Game of Life
 Conway's Game of Life with HTML, CSS, JavaScript ([Link To Demo](https://kooroshoo.github.io/Conway-s-Game-of-Life/))

+The Game of Life, is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
+It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.

 ![Conway's gif](https://user-images.githubusercontent.com/26629624/195618361-d0acf13d-fbf2-4c14-ba61-733362d4fa10.gif)

 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is an infinite, two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead (or populated and unpopulated, respectively).
 Every cell interacts with its eight neighbours, which are the cells that are horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur: